Pumpkin Chocolate Chip Skillet Cookie

 adding pumpkin to bowl

-Once the butter and sugars have been creamed, add the pumpkin puree.
-I use Libby’s or Trader Joe’s brand in most instances.
+Wet Ingredients.
+Stir in pumpkin, egg and vanilla beating well.
+I use Libby’s or Trader Joe’s brand pumpkin puree in most instances.

 adding dry ingredients to skillet cookie bowl